|

 opportunity for other unmarried young people to display their charms

 to prospective spouses.
+If

 the couple being married both come from Nebi then it is a chance to